ossf/scorecard/SECURITY.md

 - versions of the project that may be affected by the issue
 - if known, any mitigations for the issue

-A maintainer will acknowledge the report within 72 hours, and will send a more detailed response within an additional 72 hours indicating the next steps in handling your report.
+A maintainer will acknowledge the report within three (3) business days, and will send a more detailed response within an additional three (3) business days indicating the next steps in handling your report.

 If you've been unable to successfully draft a vulnerability report via GitHub or have not received a response during the alloted response window, please